githubEdit

 Access policy for optional attributes

+This field accepts a JEXL expression that defines how the system evaluates optional attributes.
 The expression must return a Boolean value.
-If the result is true, the attributes are considered a match and the knowledge article is displayed.
+If the result is true, the knowledge article is displayed.
+If the result is false, the article is filtered from the results.

 Evaluation Syntax

-You access specific attributes on these objects using the .accessattribute syntax
+You access specific attributes on these objects using dot notation, for example user.language or entity.country.

-There is a built in compareList() function used for evaluating multi-value access attributes.
+A built-in compareList() function is available for evaluating multi-value access attributes.
 This function compares two lists and returns true if there is any overlap between them.
+If the entity's list is empty or null, the function returns true.
+If the entity's list has values but the user's list is empty, the function returns false.

 Example Expression